vrockai/pipeline-test/docs/content.md

 ---

 ## Microbiome-driven breeding strategy potentially improves beef fatty acid profile benefiting human health and reduces methane emissions.
- 11.10.2022, _M Martínez-Álvaro, J Mattock, M Auffret, Z Weng, CA Duthie, RJ Dewhurst, MA Cleveland, M Watson, R Roehe_
+ 12.10.2022, _M Martínez-Álvaro, J Mattock, M Auffret, Z Weng, CA Duthie, RJ Dewhurst, MA Cleveland, M Watson, R Roehe_

-_Animal Feed, Animals, Breeding, Cattle, Diet, Fatty Acids, Fatty Acids, Unsaturated, Humans, Lipopolysaccharides, Methane, Microbiota, Rumen_
+_Animal Feed, Animals, Breeding, Cattle, Diet, Fatty Acids, Fatty Acids, Unsaturated, Lipopolysaccharides, Methane, Microbiota, Rumen_
 Healthier ruminant products can be achieved by adequate manipulation of the rumen microbiota to increase the flux of beneficial fatty acids reaching host tissues.
 Genomic selection to modify the microbiome function provides a permanent and accumulative solution, which may have also favourable consequences in other traits of interest (e.g. methane emissions).
 Possibly due to a lack of data, this strategy has never been explored.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-022-01352-6)